-Why The Sopranos is the Greatest Show Ever
+Why The Sopranos is the Best TV Show of All Time

 The Sopranos Ending

 Finally, The Sopranos series finale always leaves me with questions that I know will forever remain unanswered.
 Bringing it back to the indefinite Sopranos rewatch concept, it’s part of an everlasting search for my own answers on life, death, closure, or lack thereof.
 And just as there’s no one correct interpretation of “Made in America,” there’s no one-size-fits-all answer on life, death, or all of the challenges and milestones in between.
 We all have our unique blueprint and journey, and The Sopranos is a wonderful companion to come along for the ride.
 Speaking of which, “Can you believe after all this, she still wants to go back on that ride?”
 Anyway, enough about me.
 What makes The Sopranos so special to you?
 Let’s connect.
 I’d love to hear your thoughts.